stacie-kipruto/stacie-kipruto/README.md

 - 🔭 I’m currently working on a predictive analytics project in healthcare
 - 🌱 I’m currently learning Software Engineering and Devops at ALX -Africa || Holberton School
 - 👯 I’m looking to collaborate on beginner friendly, open source projects that can deliver insights
-- 🤔 I’m looking for help with SQL & QGIS 😅
+- 🤔 I’m looking for help with SQL & QGIS

-- ⚡ Fun fact: ...
--->